telerik/winforms-docs/chat/chat-items/overlays.md

 ## ChatCalendarOverlay

-**ChatCalendarOverlay** offers to the user the opportunity to select a date from the calendar.
+**ChatCalendarOverlay** offers to the user the ability to select a date from the calendar.

 >caption Figure 1: ChatCalendarOverlay